marionlamoureux/ozone_lab/README.md

 ```console
 ozone fs -ls ofs://ozone/
 ```
 Volumes are at the highest level of the Ozone file system and are used to manage buckets that store keys.
 Quotas and user permissions can be applied to volumes for high-level file system management.

+Expected output for listing Ozone items at parent level:
 `drwxrwxrwx   - om                       0 2023-09-11 18:29 ofs://ozone/s3v`